DerEasy/Propositional-Calculator/README.md

 |-|-|
 |!|NOT gate/Negation/Inverter; inverts the value to the _right_ of it|

 Can negate variables, constants and brackets (must be placed left of the left bracket).
+Adjacent ones negate each other.

 |Brackets|